Falls of Glomach |

 After a lazy lunch stop, Keith and John returned south to the bealach and headed for Beinn Fhada whilst I spent 10 minutes rebuilding the cairn before beginning a romp down the crags to the north of the hill and over to the Falls of Glomach path.
 I had done this walk in the opposite direction on my previous visit.
 It has a lonely but mellow wildness as you navigate through the pathless undulating landscape, several deer were grazing close to the lochans.
 The heat had brought out the flies in huge numbers, I retrieved the midge spray but to little avail.
 As I scooted down the hill, the path was invisible from the convex slope of Meall Dubh and I was getting concerned until the path appeared complete with a woman returning from the Falls of Glomach.

 It was with some regret on my part that we were going opposite ways.
-I started on the path down to the Falls of Glomach, it was a pleasant stroll at first before a series of zig-zags down 200 metres to the top of the falls.
+I started on the path down to the Falls of Glomach, it was a pleasant stroll at first before a series of zig-zags descending 200 metres to the top of the falls.
 There is a final boggy section through long grass and then just the glorious gushing Abhainn Gaorsaic as it approaches the precipice and plunges 150 metres into the dark cool abyss.
 I sauntered down the path for 50 metres to take some photos, you can never capture the sheer force of a waterfall but I was probably 90 minutes later than Anna and may have secured better lighting later in the afternoon.
 After twenty minutes or so I began the long walk back.
 I reached the high point of the path at 508 metres and took a break to decide whether I would have time to climb the nearby hills of Suie Dhu and the Graham, Carnan Cruithneachd, which was 3 kilometres away over boggy ground.
 I figured it would add an hour and a quarter to the Graham (Fiona) and I had arranged with John and Keith to meet back at the car at 6:30pm.
 It was already 4:15pm and after dropping from Carnan Cruitheachd there would be a 7-kilometre walk back to the car.
-I decided against taking the lazy option.
+I decided against it, I have no great desire to do all the Fionas so, unusually, I took the lazy option.to get down by 6:30 instead.

 Looking across to Beinn Fhada from A' Ghlas-beinn |